New Book Shares Rare View From Behind Closed Hospital Doors in US Pandemic

 HONOLULU, June 3, 2021 /PRNewswire/ -- Travel nurse and war veteran, Grover Nicodemus Street, chases the COVID surge sharing his pandemic experience of traveling to hard hit places suffering the most.

-Chasing the Surge powerfully shows the devastating conditions of patients and health care workers in COVID-19 filled hospitals.
+JMFdeA Press is proud to announce the launch of Chasing the Surge powerfully shows the devastating conditions of patients and health care workers in COVID-19 filled hospitals.
 Street's book captures the pain of a difficult moment in American history, with heart-wrenching and heart-filled stories.
 He has traveled to coronavirus hotspots in the US since the beginning of the pandemic to help others and also to keep his wife, who is a cancer survivor, safe from this deadly virus.
 Even though he tried as hard as he could to keep COVID away from his wife, it was not possible.

 Grover Nicodemus Street takes readers on a spellbinding journey through coronavirus hotspots in the US, including New Jersey, Colorado, New York, Florida, and California.
 It also captures the author's experience of American historical moments of the Black Lives Matter movement in New York, storms in Florida, and wildfires in California.